pysat/pysat/docs/tutorial_basics.rst

    # load by year, day of year
    dmsp.load(2001, 1)

-   # load by datetime
+   # load by date
    dmsp.load(date=datetime.datetime(2001, 1, 1))

-   # load by filename
+   # load by filename from string
    dmsp.load(fname='dms_ut_20010101_12.002.hdf5')

-   # load by filename
+   # load by filename in tag
    dmsp.load(fname=dmsp.files[0])

-   # load by filename
+   # load by filename in tag and specify date
    dmsp.load(fname=dmsp.files[datetime.datetime(2001, 1, 1)])

-When the pysat load routine runs it stores the instrument data into dmsp.data. pysat supports the use of two different data structures, either a pandas DataFrame_, a highly capable structure with labeled rows and columns, or an xarray DataSet_ for data sets with more dimensions.
+When the pysat load routine runs it stores the instrument data into dmsp.data. pysat supports the use of two different data structures.
+You can either use a pandas DataFrame_, a highly capable structure with labeled rows and columns, or an xarray DataSet_ for data sets with more dimensions.
 Either way, the full data structure is available at::

    # all data
    dmsp.data

-providing full access to the underlying data library functionality.
-The type of data structure is flagged at the instrument level with the attribute ``inst.pandas_format``, True if a DataFrame is returned by the corresponding instrument module load method.
+This provides full access to the underlying data library functionality.
+The type of data structure is flagged at the instrument level with the attribute ``inst.pandas_format``.
+This is set to True if a DataFrame is returned by the corresponding instrument module load method.

-In addition, convenience access to the data is also available at the instrument level.
+In addition, convenient access to the data is also available at the instrument level.

 .. _DataFrame: http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe